twolfson/twolfson.com/articles/axioms-of-maintainability.md

 console.log('Hello World!');
 ```

+`maintenance cost`, metric used to measure how many actions must be taken when an alteration is made to any `character` or set of `characters` in a `line`.
+This is also known as `cost of maintnence`.

 ## Axiom of nothing

-If there are no lines of code, there is no cost of maintainenance.
-The following is intentionally blank.
+If a `line` contains no characters except for a `terminal character`, it has no `cost of maintainenance`.
+The following example is intentionally blank.

 ```js

 ```

+## Axiom of something

+If a `line` that contains at least one character that is not a `terminal character`, has a non-zero `maintenance cost`.

 ## Axiom of addition